 The statute of limitations provides five years from the submission deadline of the TPD form in which TP audit authorities can undertake tax reassessments.
-Thus, documentation must be kept for five years and the taxpayer can make changes to related company transaction values within this time as well.
-Once a company receives a notice from TP audit authorities about an upcoming audit, it has 60 days to comply with such a notice and provide all documentation requested.
-A grace period extension of up to 120 days can be granted by the TRD for a total compliance time of up to 180 days from the first notice to provide the TRD with a formal TP report (Section 71 ter paragraph 2).
+Thus, a taxpayer must keep documentation for five years.
+Once a company receives a notice from the tax authorities about an upcoming TP audit, it has 60 days to comply and provide all documentation requested.
+A grace period extension of up to 120 days can be granted by the TRD for a total compliance time of up to 180 days from the first notice to provide the TRD with a formal TP report (Section 71, paragraph 2).